Keywords: Virtual reality, VR, neuroscience, experimental psychology, cognitive science

 Humans are more than their brains and almost constantly interact with complex, dynamic environments.

 However, designing experiments involves trading experimental complexity for experimental control.
 Unrealistic lab conditions are also necessary for some measurement devices, such as functional magnetic resonance imaging (fMRI), which requires subjects to lie in a dark, cold, loud room, forbidden to move their heads, let alone to – realistically – interact with their environment.
 Hence, research in the brain and mind sciences often uses simplified stimuli in relatively passive experimental situations.

-Integrating mobile brain imaging (MBI), such as electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS), with the recently advanced virtual reality (VR) technology may offer a solution to this problem.
+Integrating mobile brain imaging (MBI), such as electroencephalography (EEG) and functional near-infrared spectroscopy (fNIRS), with virtual reality (VR) technology may offer a solution to this problem.
 Such a VR-MBI combination allows the measurement of natural behavior and neurophysiological variables in complex environments while still maintaining experimental control.

 VReha project – virtual worlds for digital diagnostics and cognitive rehabilitation

 Immersive technologies such as virtual reality (VR) and augmented reality (AR) are currently experiencing a rapid development.
 The aim of the VReha project is to use these technologies to develop and implement VR-based tools to help diagnostics and rehabilitation of cognitive deficits in patients.